grammyjs/website/site/docs/guide/deployment-types.md

 Places where long polling works well include:

 - During development on your local machine.
-- On majority of servers.
+- On the majority of servers.
 - On hosted "backend" instances, i.e. machines that actively run your bot 24/7.

 **The main advantage of webhooks over long polling is that they are cheaper.**